Let’s take a hot minute to talk about email list opt-ins. First things first, though. If you’ve either:

 How can I make a quiz?

 I used Interact to make this one, and so far I’m really pleased with how intuitive the interface is.
-They take care of the technical (ahem…boring) stuff on their end, so all you have to do is come up with a subject, your questions, and your answers.
-You can see analytics like how many people are taking your quiz, which answers are chosen most, and whether they’re sticking around until the results page.
+They take care of the technical (ahem…boring) stuff on their end, so all you have to do is come up with a subject, your questions, and your results.
+You can see analytics like: how many people are taking your quiz, which answers are chosen most, and whether they’re sticking around until the results page.
 You can customize your quiz with photos, fonts, colors, and your logo.
 It’s easy to connect to your mailing list provider and to share your quiz on your website or via social media.
 And for those of us who like to jump into things without having a clue what we’re doing, have no fear: they also offer resources for tips and best practices so you have some guidance for a well-converting quiz.

-If you don’t have an email list and want to get started (you really do want to get started), or if you have one but have found that your opt-in freebie isn’t converting like you’d hoped, try out quizzes and see if they’re a good fit for you and your biz!
+If you don’t have an email list and want to get started (you really do want to get started), or if you have one but have found that your opt-in freebie isn’t converting like you’d hoped, try out quizzes and see if they’re a good fit for you and your audience!